 To find out whether your cancer has come back or spread after treatment

-Your doctor may check for another breast cancer tumor marker called CA 15-3.
+Your health care provider may check for another breast cancer tumor marker called CA 15-3.
 You may also have other diagnostic tests.

 Many things may affect your lab test results.
 These include the method each lab uses to do the test.
 Even if your test results are different from the normal value, you may not have a problem.
 To learn what the results mean for you, talk with your health care provider.

-It's important to know that a positive CA 27-29 test does not mean you have breast cancer or that breast cancer has come back.
-Your test results can be higher than normal for other types of cancer, such as liver, pancreatic, ovarian, and colorectal cancers.
+It's important to know that a positive CA 27-29 test does not mean that you have breast cancer or that breast cancer has come back.
+Your test results can be higher than normal for other types of cancer.
+These include liver, pancreatic, ovarian, and colorectal cancers.
 Some conditions that aren't cancer may cause a positive CA 27-29 test.
-Notably, some people with breast cancer do not have a positive CA 27-29 blood test.
+And some people with breast cancer do not have a positive CA 27-29 blood test.

 Health providers measure CA 27-29 in units per milliliter (U/mL).
 A normal test should be less than or equal to 38 U/mL.
 Here is what your test results may mean: